Last updated: October 2015

 What influences the advertisements that are shown on our and third party online services?

-We use third party advertising companies and networks, including Microsoft, RadiumOne and Google’s DoubleClick and AdSense programs, to serve advertisements on some of our online services.
-The content of these ads may be influenced by various factors, including information about your browsing history collected by these advertising companies prior to and while visiting our online services.
+We use a third party advertising company, Sky Media, to serve advertisements and promotional material on some of our online services.
+Sky Media may use other third party advertising companies and networks including Videology, FreeWheel, Microsoft and Google’s DoubleClick and AdSense programs, to help them do this.
+The content of these ads and promos may be influenced by various factors, including information about your browsing history collected by these advertising companies using cookies prior to and while visiting our online services.
+We have no control over third party cookies.

-These advertising companies may also use information they collect about your use of our online services in order to provide advertisements on third party online services about goods and services that may be of interest to you.
+These advertising companies may also use and share information they collect about your use of our online services in order to provide advertisements and promotional material on third party online services about goods and services that may be of interest to you.

-In the course of serving advertisements, our third party serving networks may place or recognise a unique "cookie" on your browser in order to identify your device.
+In the course of serving advertisements and promotional material, our third party serving networks may place or recognise a unique "cookie" on your browser in order to identify your device.
 This is a persistent cookie.
 The ad serving networks may also make use of other technologies, such as "web beacons".
-Both cookies and such other technologies are used to identify your device, record your browsing behaviour and to improve the relevance of the ads you receive on our and other online services.
+Both cookies and such other technologies are used to identify your device, record your browsing behaviour and to improve the relevance of the ads and promos you receive on our and other online services.

 Google’s AdSense - https://www.google.com/adsense